av-projects-fold/stepper_motor_exploration/Hardware_Setup/Hardware_description.md

 Follow the wiring setup below:
 ![Basic Hardware Circuit](img/Basic%20Hardware%20Circuit.png)

 One may come across some confusion with ensuring the right stepper motor coil pairs are connected to the driver.
-Follow this tutorial to ensure the correct configuration [Link](https://youtu.be/Bm9b0XT5-rw)
+Follow this tutorial to ensure the correct configuration.
+[Link](https://youtu.be/Bm9b0XT5-rw)

 ### Step 2: Setting the Current Limit